 Around 95% of serotonin your happiness hormone is produced in the gut by the biome, the trillions of bacteria that inhabit our gut and are in direct communication with the brain.

 Avoid processed foods high in added refined sugar.
 Research by Felice Jacka and her team at the Mood and Food Institute at Deakin University has revealed sugar lowers our mood.
-While it tempting to reach out for those comfort foods when we feel down, they actually contribute to that depressed state of mind.
+While it is tempting to reach out for those comfort foods when we feel down, they actually contribute to that depressed state of mind.
 So, maybe just have one or two of those biscuits to cheer yourself up rather than the whole packet.

 It’s not uncommon for appetite to swing to off or full speed when our mod is low.
 What counts is to eat regular small and nutritious meals with plenty of green veggies, lean protein smart carbs and good fats.